M3RG-IITD/SRIMP_Hardness/README.md

 # SRIML_Hardness

-Code folder consists all the notebook requires to replicate the results.
+Code folder consists of all the notebook requires to replicate the results.

-## Data and model's are given in seperate folder
+# Data and model's are given in seperate folder